Overview

 The misuse of chemical substances can produce changes in brain function and chemistry, and these altered mental states often have the same symptoms as other conditions or disorders.
 A substance-induced disorder (SID) is not a co-occurring disorder or dual diagnosis but a condition directly caused by a substance use disorder.

-Substance use may lead to substance-induced mental disorders such as depressive disorders, anxiety disorders, or mood disorders like bipolar disorder.
+Substance use and substance dependence may lead to substance-induced mental disorders such as depressive disorders, anxiety disorders, or mood disorders like bipolar disorder.

 The Diagnostic and Statistical Manual of Mental Disorders, Fifth Edition (DSM-V) identifies 11 different categories of SIDs.
 These related disorders include: